Pancho Gonzales: Professional

 Despite a good comeback year in 1964, Gonzales was no longer the top pro.
 In January 1965, Gonzales won the New South Wales Pro in Sydney beating Laver and Rosewall.
 Gonzales also beat Laver and Rosewall to win the 1965 CBS TV Pro at Dallas on a clay surface.
 The tournament was the richest of the year, and was broadcast nationally on the CBS television network.
 Gonzales was the leading money winner on the pro tour through the U.S. series of tournaments with $18,945, not including the $8,000 first prize for winning the Dallas event.
 However, Gonzales did not play in Europe that year, and Laver, Rosewall, Gimeno and Buchholz all earned more prize money than Gonzales by the end of the year.
 By the late 1960s Gonzales was a declining force, though still a big drawing card.
-Laver was the top player in these late sixties years.
+Laver was the top player in the late 1960s.